Seenky/Plugins/README.md

-It's plugins that i can show, i have more, but they are under license.
+Here are some of the plugins I can showcase.
+I have more, but they are under license.

-Plugins :
+Plugins:

-  HumansAndTraffic - advanced version of epic games mass crowd and mass traffic plugin.
+HumansAndTraffic – an advanced version of Epic Games’ Mass Crowd and Mass Traffic plugins.

-    Added nigara crowd representation (Processors\MassCrowdNiagaraProcessor, Managers/NiagaraManager).
+Added Niagara-based crowd representation (Processors/MassCrowdNiagaraProcessor, Managers/NiagaraManager).

-    Add humans color sync with packed custom data via particle color.
-3 variations of colors pack in particle color at r, g, b and a channels.
+Human color synchronization via packed custom data in particle color.
+Three color variations are stored in R, G, B, and A channels.

-    Updated mass traffic intersections logic, now there can be more than one opened period in intersection.
+Improved Mass Traffic intersections logic: now multiple open periods are supported per intersection.

-    Updated Mass Traffic representation, no need to use phys actors, cars trace and calcualate positions and rotations from wheels.
-Traces simplify from visibility and distance.
+Optimized Mass Traffic representation: no need for physics actors anymore.
+Cars calculate positions and rotations directly from wheel traces (simplified using visibility and distance checks).

-    Updated Traffic Visualization processor, packed custom data return car color, right vector of car and some more parameters, also fixed ISM representation didnt have rotation settings.
+Enhanced Traffic Visualization processor: packed custom data now includes car color, right vector, and additional parameters.
+Fixed ISM representation issues (rotation support added).

-    Add traffic obstacles, barriers and speed bumps.
+Introduced traffic obstacles such as barriers and speed bumps.

-  AdvancedSessins - just small fix to standart sessions.
+AdvancedSessions – a small fix for the standard sessions system.

-  AdvancedVoiceChat - simple voice chat solution.
-Add and use.
+AdvancedVoiceChat – a simple, ready-to-use voice chat solution.

-  InteractSystem - easy way yo interact with actors via interface.
+InteractSystem – an easy way to interact with actors via an interface.

-  InventorySystemPlugin - multiplayer inventory based on uobjects.
+InventorySystemPlugin – a multiplayer inventory system based on UObjects.

-    UObjects used as item representation with instanced struct data. so item can be anything.
-    Actors contaiting theese UObjects called item visualization.
-Can be usable of just pick up versions.
+Items are represented as UObjects with instanced struct data, allowing any type of item.

+Actors containing these UObjects serve as item visualizations (pickup or usable versions).

-    Usable version has Server_UseItem function, this function calls UseItemTagged and UseItemTaggedVisualization(multicast version) with gameplay tag, which can be used to define logic.
+The usable version includes a Server_UseItem function, which triggers UseItemTagged and its multicast counterpart UseItemTaggedVisualization using gameplay tags to define logic.

-  PhysicInteractionPlugin - multiplayer interaction with phys actors.
+PhysicInteractionPlugin – multiplayer interaction with physics actors.

-    It's advanced version of UPhysicsHandleComponent.
+An advanced version of UPhysicsHandleComponent.

-    Takes mass and phys materials into account.
-You cant move heavier objects with lightweight objects.
+Takes into account mass and physical materials: lighter objects cannot move heavier ones.

-    Mass ratio settings from curve.
+Mass ratio settings are customizable via curves.

+PropertyCustomizationPlugin – extends customization options:

+Adds support for struct categories.

-  PropertyCustomizationPlugin - just add posibility to add struct categories, also add data table customization.
+Adds data table customization.